cloudfoundry/pmc-notes/Buildpacks/2015-11-09-buildpacks.md

 #### Proposals

-In the last set of PMC notes, a proposal to drop golang v1.2.x and v1.3.x was proposed and no objections were raised.
+In the last set of PMC notes, it was proposed to [drop golang v1.2.x and v1.3.x](https://github.com/cloudfoundry/go-buildpack/issues/22) and no objections were raised.
 We'll be scheduling work on this over the next few weeks.

 #### Notes